aehaldy/le-catfe-openAPI/README.md

 ### Featuring...

-OpenAPI 3.0.2, openapi-generator, and prism in a simple React app
+OpenAPI 3.0.2, openapi-generator-cli (SEE https://openapi-generator.tech/), and Prism mock http server, in a simple React app

 ### To Run: